igortakeo/Computer-graphics/README.md

-# Computer graphics
+# Computer Graphics
-Repositório para os trabalhos desenvolvidos na disciplina de Computação Gráfica
+Repository to works developed in Computer Graphics class